-We landed in Seoul Thursday morning and our flight was delayed for 1 hour.
-It was raining with thunderstorm as we made our way to our Hotel (Intercontinental Coex) located in Gangnam.
+We landed in Seoul early morning and was greeted with heavy rain and thunderstorm as we made our way to our Hotel in Gangnam.
 The traffic was bad and it took us 2+ hours from Incheon airport.
-Our Hotel is not located in the center and pretty far from tourist attraction but as I tagged along to Hubbie’s business trip, I didn’t have any choice.
+Our Hotel, Intercontinental Coex is not located in the touristy area and more in a business district.
+I didn’t pick the Hotel myself as I basically tagged along Hubbie who is going for his conference at Coex.
 However, Intercontinental was a very nice 5 star hotel and had outstanding review in Trip Advisor.

 Renting Hanbok was very easy, we just chose the size and the color we like.
 Hanbok to my surprise was really easy to wear.
 We didn’t have to take off our clothes and just wore Hanbok on top of our clothes.
 Though I can imagine if you go in the summer, wearing Hanbok will be too much.
 But as we went late summer, the weather has gotten cooler and this afternoon the weather was just nice around 22C.